1) What does the Saint Paul paid sick time law do?

 7) When can I begin using my sick time?

-Beginning January 1, 2024, you start earning sick time immediately after you begin employment and can use it as it is earned.
+You start earning paid sick time after you begin employment.
+Paid sick time can be used as it is earned.

 8) Do I need a doctor’s note?